josephjohnjj/openmp_programming/README.md

 What difference do you see between the different runs?

+ **Note**: Each program can be compiled by:

+        make <program name>

+all the programs can be compiled in a single go by:

+        make all

 There is no guarantee that the requested number of threads will be allocated. `omp_get_num_threads()` provides the actual allocated thread count, and `omp_get_thread_num()` retrieves a thread's index.
 When designing an OpenMP program, focus on building the algorithm for the allocated threads, not the requested number.

 Some other useful OpenMP routines are: